SherOn-Bala/Week3Weekend-Threads/README.md

         2. Be able to pass the employee to the following activities.
             1. DeleteEmployeeActivity
             2. UpdateEmployeeActivity
-4. ALL DATABASE OPERATIONS MUST BE HANDLED BY A WORKER THREAD.
-You can use any scheme we have covered or one of the following:
+4. <b>ALL DATABASE OPERATIONS MUST BE HANDLED BY A WORKER THREAD.
+You can use any scheme we have covered or one of the following:</b>
     1. Loopers
     2. Loaders
     3. ThreadPools
-5. All activities except Main, filter, and list activities must have backward support.
-(The back arrow in the left side of action bar)
+5. <b>All activities except Main, filter, and list activities must have backward support.
+(The back arrow in the left side of action bar)</b>
-6. Main, splash, and list must use single instance, all others must use single task.
+6. <b>Main, splash, and list must use single instance, all others must use single task.</b>
-7. Any activity that requires user input must account for configurational changes in some way.
+7. <b>Any activity that requires user input must account for configurational changes in some way.</b>
-8. Feel free to experiment with any UI element
+8. <b>Feel free to experiment with any UI element</b>

 ### Research ###
-1. What are loaders and how do we implement loaders?
+1. <b>What are loaders and how do we implement loaders?</b>
 * What?
     * lets you load data from a content provider or other data source to display.
     * runs on separate threads to prevent unresponsive UI.